Alexander Beith: Career

-In Glenelg

 In 1830 Beith moved to the parish of Glenelg, Invernessshire.
-He was presented in 1830, by Lord Glenelg, and Drysdale comments that, special circumstances in each case made it manifest that he should accept the appointments, although he doesn't give his source.
+He was presented in 1830, by Lord Glenelg, and Drysdale comments that, special circumstances in each case made it manifest that he should accept the appointments.
 When Beith was minister in Glenelg a tragedy struck the family when four of the children died in the course of six weeks.
 The oldest of the children who died, Matilda, when she knew she was dying, spoke to the others about her faith.
 The servants were then summoned and she addressed them as well.
-In the moving little book which Alexander Beith wrote about that sad period, Sorrowing yet Rejoicing, he tells how the servants were then summoned.
+In the book which Beith wrote about that period, Sorrowing yet Rejoicing, he tells how the servants were then summoned.
 "One of them who, she knew, did not understand English, she addressed in Gaelic, solemnly warning and entreating her and all of them to go to Christ."
-This shows that the young members of the Beith family were as at home in Gaelic as they were in English.